GoogleChrome/web.dev/src/site/content/en/blog/the-end-of-ie/index.md

 If the navigation menu doesn't work, it's hard to find the login button.
 If login doesn't work, they can't book containers, and suddenly you have a big problem, caused by legacy browsers.

 To solve this we took a progressive enhancement stance with the navigation component and all future web apps.
-We'd make it "work" but there may be significant polyfills and restrictions to do that - for example, IE doesn't support the [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) API, but there are polyfills that go back to IE10 that we include for those browsers.
+We'd make it "work" but there may be significant polyfills and restrictions to do that—for example, IE doesn't support the [Fetch](https://developer.mozilla.org/docs/Web/API/Fetch_API) API, but there are polyfills that go back to IE10 that we include for those browsers.
 For IE9, we coded XMLHttpRequest calls in a separate file, to be loaded only in cases where `fetch` couldn't be polyfilled.

 When it came time to drop IE9 support, when only a handful of customers remained, we were able to simply drop this code from our applications, with minimal effort and maximum benefit to our users on modern browsers.